10 Snake Headlines From 2012

 Source: iNaturalist user John Tann – CC BY 4.0

 This story has the lesson of never picking up random eggs, particularly when you’re in Australia.
 Kyle Cummings was a 3 year old toddler who found 9 eggs in his garden.
 He showed them to his mother, who gave him a plastic container, which he stashed away in his cupboard.
-Cummings then forgot about the eggs, but when he opened the cupboard several days later, he was greeted by the sight of 7 snakes.

 Reptile specialist Trish Prendergast was soon called in.
-The deadliest fact is that eastern brown snakes don’t usually abandon their eggs, so a vicious adult could have been close by.
+The deadliest fact was that eastern brown snakes don’t usually abandon their eggs, meaning that a vicious adult could have been close by.
 “He’s very lucky he didn’t encounter the mother while he was taking her eggs,” said Prendergast.
-Eastern brown snakes possess venom from day 1, although their fangs are mere millimetres and might struggle to pierce human skin.
-The hatchlings were released into the wild.

 3 Scotland gains a snake species